Document Type : Case Report

 Laparoscopic ureterolithotomy (LU) is a viable option for large ureteral stones (1, 2).
 The lost stone during laparoscopy is a rare event and most reports are in gallstone surgeries.
-Most experts recommended that the lost gallstone should be extracted from the abdominal cavity to prevent abscess formation but in laparoscopic ureterolithotomy with lost stone the optimal management is controversial (3-5).
+Most experts recommended that the lost gallstone should be extracted from the abdominal cavity to prevent abscess formation but in laparoscopic ureterolithotomy with lost stone, the optimal management is controversial (3-5).
 We report our experience with a lost ureteral stone during laparoscopy and the technique that was successful to find it.

-The patient was a 28-year-old man, presented with a 22 millimetres stone in the proximal part of the left ureter.
+The patient was a 28-year-old man, presented with a 22 millimeters stone in the proximal part of the left ureter.
 The spiral computed tomography scan revealed severe hydronephrosis.
 The patient was positioned in the left flank and camera port inserted in the lateral border of rectus muscle then two 5 mm working ports inserted in the left upper quadrant and left lower quadrant, respectively.
 The ureterolithotomy process was performed uneventfully with Double-J stent insertion, but during the extraction of stone from 10 mm port, the stone was lost in abdominal space due to rupture of our endobag (which was a finger of a surgical glove).
 We extract the lost stone with stepwise searching of the dependent part of the abdominal cavity and found the stone in the dependent part of the right lower quadrant.
 The operative time was 165 minutes.
-The patient had no complication in the Post-operative course, the Foley catheter was removed on post-operative day 2 and the drain was removed on post-operative day 3.
-The patient was discharged home at post-operation day 4 and stent removed four weeks later.
+The patient had no complications in the Post-operative course, the Foley catheter was removed on post-operative day 2 and the drain was removed on post-operative day 3.
+The patient was discharged home on post-operation day 4 and stent removed four weeks later.

 We believe that any effort should be performed to extract lost stone in laparoscopic ureterolithotomy cases due to the potential risk of abscess formation and the probability of misleading imaging in the future follow-up of patients.